-If you’re new to the Creami, my Ninja Creami Beginner’s Guide walks you through freezing, spinning, and Respins so your first pint comes out creamy every time.
+If you’re new to the machine, my Ninja Creami Beginner’s Guide walks you through freezing, spinning, and Respins so your first pint comes out smooth instead of crumbly.

-I brought home a gorgeous bottle of pure maple syrup from my recent trip to Canada, and there was no way it was staying “just for pancakes.”
+I brought home a gorgeous bottle of real maple syrup from a recent Canada trip, and there was no chance it was staying “just for pancakes.”
+I’ve been drizzling it into coffee, salad dressings, and candied nuts — and of course, straight into a Creami pint.

 Jump to: